Equivariant Denoisers for Image Restoration: -Equivariant Regularization by Denoising

 \begin{proposition} If $\G$ is a compact Hausdorff topological group and $\pi$ the associated right-invariant Haar measure, then $r_{\sigma}^{\pi}$ is $\pi$-equivariant. \end{proposition}

 \begin{proof} For $x \in \R^d$, by the right-invariance of $\pi$, we get

 \end{proof} Let us discuss the hypothesis on the set of transformations $\G$.
 First, $\G$ needs to be a group, i.e. $\forall g, g' \in \G, g^{-1} \circ g' \in \G$, to ensure that the composition $G \circ G'$ is still in $\G$ and that any transformation is invertible.
-Moreover, $\G$ is required to have some topological regularity.
-First, $\G$ is compact to ensure that $\pi$ is a probability measure.
-Then, $\G$ needs to be a Hausdorff space, i.e. $\forall g, g' \in G$, there exist two neighbourhoods $U$ and $V$ of $x$ and $y$, such that $U \cap V = \emptyset$.
-These hypotheses on $\G$ are general and cover in particular any finite $\G$.
+Moreover, $\G$ needs to be a Hausdorff space (i.e. $\forall g, g' \in G$, there exist two neighbourhoods $U$ and $V$ of $x$ and $y$, such that $U \cap V = \emptyset$) and is required to be compact to ensure that $\pi$ is a probability measure.
+These hypotheses on $\G$ are general and cover in particular any finite discrete $\G$.